zeatful/liquibase/README.md

 ```

 ### <a name="features"></a>Advanced Features
-* Preconditions - allow you to conditionally run the changeset based on the current database state:
+* <a name="precondition"></a>Preconditions - allow you to conditionally run the changeset based on the current database state:
 ```xml
     <!-- as a precondition to the entire changeset/log file -->
     <preConditions>